 - It might underestimate body fat in elderly people as well as people that have lost muscle.

 In spite of this, BMI categories are frequently considered to be an adequate tool for determining if sedentary people are underweight, overweight or obese.
 BMI is an estimate of body fat and a good gauge of your risk for diseases that can occur with more body fat.
 The higher a person’s BMI, the higher the risk for a number of diseases like high blood pressure, heart disease, type 2 diabetes, breathing problems, gallstones, and certain cancers.

-The Infographic below the BMI calculator demonstrates quite clearly how body mass index is associated with risk of death.
+An analysis of studies and the accompanying Infographic below the BMI calculator demonstrates quite clearly how body mass index is associated with risk of death:

-Use the BMI calculator for women and men below to determine your BMI category.
+The BMI calculator for women and men will help to determine your BMI category:

 Want to use any of the images on your site?